-Course Code: BUS 1105 Prerequisites: None
+Course Code in English: BUS 1105 Course Code in Arabic: BUSA 1105

 Principles of Marketing (Proctored course)

 This course provides an introduction to the field of marketing where students develop a general understanding and appreciation of the factors and methods involved in marketing a variety of goods and services.
 Topics include consumer needs, segmentation, target marketing, positioning, pricing, distributing, and promoting goods and services.
 Emphasis is placed on the integration of marketing principles into an organized approach for decision-making.